takecontrolsoft/staff_salary/file_rename/README.md

 Automates staff salary processing.

 # File rename tool
-* This tool renames .тьт files from `Microinvest` Documents directory.
+* This tool renames .txt files from current directory.
 The company name is added to the file names.
 * Company names are taken from `Client.xlsx` file.
 This file has to be in the current execution directory.

 # Compatibility